julie-nguyen-ds/e2e-mlops/README.md

     - This [project.json](https://github.com/niall-turbitt/e2e-mlops/blob/main/.dbx/project.json) file will have to be adjusted accordingly to the connection profiles a user has configured on their local machine.
     - Make sure your version of `dbx` is up-to-date

-1. Configure Databricks secrets for GitHub Actions (ensure GitHub actions are enabled for you forked project, as the default is off in a forked repo).
+1. **For GitHub:** Configure Databricks secrets for GitHub Actions (ensure GitHub actions are enabled for you forked project, as the default is off in a forked repo).
+Within the GitHub project navigate to Secrets under the project settings.

-    - Within the GitHub project navigate to Secrets under the project settings
+   **For GitLab:** Configure Databricks secrets in GitLab CI/CD Variables by navigating to your project Settings > CI/CD > Variables (expand).
+Remove "Protect Variable" (else other branch cannot read the variables, needed when launching integration tests) and Tick "Mask Variable" for security, so that tokens won't appear in your pipeline logs.

-    - To run the GitHub actions workflows we require the following GitHub actions secrets:
+    - To run the workflows we require the following variables secrets set:
         - `DATABRICKS_STAGING_HOST`
             - URL of Databricks staging workspace
         - `DATABRICKS_STAGING_TOKEN`